-- 4.3 Royalty payments shall be paid in United States dollars in Baltimore, Maryland, at the time and in the manner provided in Article V below.
-If any currency conversion shall be required in connection with the payment of royalties hereunder, such conversion shall be made by using the exchange rate prevailing at the Bank of America Corporation on the last business day of the calendar quarterly reporting period to which such royalty payments relate. - 4.4 At the end of the first calendar year beginning after the first commercial sale of a Licensed Product by LICENSEE, a subsidiary, or a
+4.3 Royalty payments shall be paid in United States dollars in Baltimore, Maryland, at the time and in the manner provided in Article V below.
+If any currency conversion shall be required in connection with the payment of royalties hereunder, such conversion shall be made by using the exchange rate prevailing at the Bank of America Corporation on the last business day of the calendar quarterly reporting period to which such royalty payments relate.

-, and each calendar year thereafter (hereinafter "Royalty Year"), LICENSEE shall pay JOHNS HOPKINS the greater of royalties payable pursuant to Paragraph 4.1(c) or a minimum annual royalty according to the following schedule:
+4.4 At the end of the first calendar year beginning after the first commercial sale of a Licensed Product by LICENSEE, a subsidiary, or a \ , and each calendar year thereafter (hereinafter "Royalty Year"), LICENSEE shall pay JOHNS HOPKINS the greater of royalties payable pursuant to Paragraph 4.1(c) or a minimum annual royalty according to the following schedule:

-At the End of the First Royalty Year
+At the End of the First Royalty Year -

-At the End of the Second Royalty Year
+At the End of the Second Royalty Year -

-At the End of the Third and Through

-the Ninth Royalty Year
+At the End of the Third and Through the Ninth Royalty Year -

-At the End of the Tenth and Each

-Subsequent Royalty Years
+At the End of the Tenth and Each Subsequent Royalty Years -

-Said minimum annual royalty shall be paid to JOHNS HOPKINS within thirty (30) days of $\,$ the end of each Royalty Year.
-Failure by LICENSEE to pay the minimum annual royalty required by this Paragraph 4.4 shall give JOHNS HOPKINS the right to convert the license granted by this Agreement to license.
+Said minimum annual royalty shall be paid to JOHNS HOPKINS within thirty (30) days of

+\ Certain information on this page has been omitted and filed separately with the Commission.
+Confidential treatment has been requested with respect to the omitted portions. the end of each Royalty Year.
+Failure by LICENSEE to pay the minimum annual royalty required by this Paragraph 4.4 shall give JOHNS HOPKINS the right to convert the exclusive license granted by this Agreement to a nonexclusive license.